thesocialdev/kartodock/README.md

 ## Installation
 Get [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

 To run the Kartotherian stack, make sure that you have [Kartotherian](https://github.com/kartotherian/kartotherian) installed under `APP_CODE_PATH_HOST` environment configuration.
 Also, define which linked dependencies you want to run with Kartotherian `APP_CODE_PATH_HOST/dependencies`.
 On every startup, the Kartotherian docker container will link these dependencies.

-By default `APP_CODE_PATH_HOST=../`,  tree should be something like this:
+By default `APP_CODE_PATH_HOST=../`, the directory tree should be something like this:

 ```
 ${APP_CODE_PATH_HOST}/
 ├── gisdock
 ├── kartotherian
 └── dependencies
-    └── some-kartotherian-dependencie
+    └── some-kartotherian-dependency
 ```

 After the setup execute the following commands: